 If the Read begins or extends beyond the file's ending boundary, no data is transmitted and "end-of-tape" status is returned.
+For blocked random files, an end-of-file may also occur.
 This is true whether error recovery is specified or not.
-The granule displacement must always be specified; if not, a "calling sequence error" is returned.

 Note: For all RAD files, no transfer will be initiated that crosses a track boundary.
-Instead, it will be broken into two transfers: one to write to the end of the track, and a second to complete the transfer.
+Instead, it will be broken into two transfers: one to transfer to the end of the track, and a second to complete the transfer.
 Therefore, in a "no-wait" operation, a check must be requested to complete the transfer.
 If an AIO Receiver is specified, it will be entered each time channel end occurs, but it also must be specified in each Check operation call.